JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-connect-to-apis.md

 similarly create and pass an instance of `IOSPlatform`.
 These entry points don't need to be the entry points of your apps, but this is where you can call the specific functionality of your shared module.

-Providing correct implementations with expected and actual functions or directly through entry points work well for simple scenarios.
-However, if you use DI in your project, we recommend you to use it in such cases as well for consistency.
+Providing correct implementations with expected and actual functions or directly through entry points works well for simple scenarios.
+However, if you use DI in your project, we recommend you use it in such cases as well for consistency.

 ### Dependency injection framework